opencfp/opencfp/README.md

 following command can be run:

 ```
-$ php -S localhost:8000 -t web web/index_dev.php
+$ script/server
 ```

-You can choose a port other than `8000`.
+The server uses port `8000`.
 This is a quick way to get started doing development on OpenCFP itself.

 <a name="troubleshooting" />
 ## Troubleshooting